skurk/librtlsdr-2freq-tcp/README.md

 <http://www.panoradio-sdr.de/tdoa-transmitter-localization-with-rtl-sdrs/>

 ## Purpose of this fork
 This was written while chasing down a major source of QRM to our local 2m FM repeater.
 The main purpose is having a remote centralized server triggering captures on all nodes simultaneously.
-At this point the server already knows the duration of the recording, and can automatically collect the recorded files for further processing.

 The fork introduces a simple TCP server to the existing librtlsdr-2freq project, which by default listens for connection to TCP port 4500.
 Since all our nodes were isolated on a wireguard NAT, security was not a priority and hence no authentication is requried to connect to each client.

 ## Remote trigger a recording
 To trigger a recording, a remote server connects to the client and sends the string "tdoa:<id>", for example "tdoa:12345".
 The recording is immediately started, and the output file will be named <id>.dat, for example 12345.dat.
-For our case scenario we had the server trigger recording on all nodes, wait for a known period, then collected all files using `scp` for processing with a custom made TDoA analyzer.
+For our case scenario we had the server trigger recording on all nodes, wait for a known period, then collected all files using `scp` for processing with a custom made TDoA estimate.

 When the recording is completed, the program continues listening for new connections, meaning this could monitor the frequencies indefinitely.